Localization of scalar field on the brane-world by coupling with gravity: Concrete Braneworld Models

 Here, we consider a trial warp factor of Minkowski brane and it takes the form \cite{SlatyerJHEP2007}

 where $a,b$ and $c$ are constants, among which $a$ is dimensionless, $b$ has dimensions of inverse length, and $c$ is a dimensionless integration constant.
-This warp factor has even-parity with respect to $y$, and the braneworld model exhibits $\mathbb{Z}_2$ symmetry.
-As a result, we will solely concentrate on the asymptotic behaviors of the model as $y\rightarrow +\infty$ in the following discussion.
+This warp factor has even-parity with respect to $y$, and we will solely concentrate on the asymptotic behaviors of the model as $y\rightarrow +\infty$ in the following discussion.

+In this flat brane case, the 4D cosmological constant vanishes.
+Then, the effective potential within Eq. (\ref{Veff}) becomes